 Steam mops are a great solution for both of these problems.
 Used regularly, they can remove some light surface stains and dirt spots.
 They can also deodorize a carpet.
 The steam provided by the mop is hot enough to kill dust mites and remove bacteria.
 Many models reach 220 degrees Fahrenheit.

-It’s best to use a steam mop that is designed with a glider attachment and cleaning head for carpet.
-The glider is simply a plastic framed cover for the mop that makes it easier to move around on carpeting.
+It’s best to use a steam mop that is designed with a carpet glider attachment and cleaning head for the carpet.
+The glider is simply a plastic framed cover for the mop that makes it easier to move around on the carpeting.

 How to use a steam mop on carpet